kellytheace/maxkelly-repository/README.md

 # My Awesome Project

-This project is a simple app that helps you compile and display code. p.s. lottie smellss
+This project is a simple app that helps you compile and display code. p.s. lottie smells

 ## Installation